danharel/compcon/Roadmap.md

 Right now, a lot of the rules are correctly implemented but hidden.
 If a pilot's SYSTEMS score is contributing to a configuration's limited bonus, there should be a UI element that describes this relationship.

 ### Item Actions
-Mech systems (and some weapons) enhance or add new combat abilities.
+Mech systems (and some weapons) add or enhance combat abilities.
 These should be moved into a more explicit data structure so we can reason about them in the future

 ### Tutorial Mode
 COMP/CON should be easier to use than the rulebook, but this can be enhanced.
 Many Vue tutorial-builder modules exist, and COMP/CON should use one to help guide new players through the pilot and config editors.
 At a minimum, we should have dismissable tutorials for New Pilot, Level Pilot, and New Config (and probably also loadouts and retrofitting)